Stub Runner has the functionality to run the published stubs in memory. It can integrate with the following frameworks out of the box

 receivedMessage != null assertThatBodyContainsBookNameFoo(receivedMessage.in.body) receivedMessage.in.headers.get('BOOK-NAME') == 'foo'

-Since the route is set for you it’s enough to just send a message to the jms:output
+Since the route is set for you it’s enough to just send a message to the jms:output destination.

 camelContext.createProducerTemplate().sendBodyAndHeaders('jms:input', new BookReturned('foo'), [sample: 'header'])